-The Jamie Oliver story is not entirely one of consistent success though.
-Earlier this year several of his Union Jack restaurants closed following poor reviews and an apparent revolt against high prices.
-More recently, in April, The Jamie at Home brand of cookware ceased trading due to disappointing sales, while the JME brand closed last year amid criticism that, “the launch of a brand that boasted high prices for basic ingredients at a time of economic downturn had been commercial madness,” according to the Telegraph.
+In 2019, Oliver closed 22 of his 25 restaurants, including all but one of Jamie’s Italian, along with Barbecoa and Fifteen London.
+A few years ago, he also closed several of his Union Jack restaurants following poor reviews and an apparent revolt against high prices.
+The Jamie at Home brand of cookware ceased trading due to disappointing sales and the JME brand also closed amid criticism that the price for basic ingredients was too high.

 While these closures no doubt have many factors behind them and may well be a result in part of the overall economic atmosphere, it is also possible that they were influenced by deviations from the Jamie Oliver brand’s core values.
 By charging high prices for meals or ingredients, it could be that this reality did not sit well with the preconception of the brand as being accessible, and therefore turned away a sizeable portion of potential customers.

 Similarly, a string of bad reviews at the Union Jack restaurants were at odds with the preconception of reliability.
 The lesson here?
 After building a distinctive and respected food brand, don’t rock the gravy boat by doing things that people don’t expect.